top of page

 Cupping is done by creating a negative pressure inside a small cup about 1- 2 inches.
 When the cup is placed on the skin with suction, it pulls the skin up into the cup, and the negative pressure produces its therapeutic results.
 I use a gentle pump to create the suction.

-Note: the red marks are temporary, indicate the severity of your condition, and are a sign of effectiveness of treatment.
+Note: The red marks are temporary, indicate the severity of your condition, and are a sign of the effectiveness of treatment.

 Both stationary and moving cupping are an excellent method of draining inflammation from the body by bringing it to the surface so that it can dissipate more readily.